davwheat-bhasvic/btec-summer-work/README.md

 ### What do I do?

-To prepare for the programming part of the course, we would like you to complete the 4 ½ hour Python video tutorial you will find here.
+To prepare for the programming part of the course, we would like you to complete the [4½ hour Python video tutorial you will find here](https://www.youtube.com/watch?v=rfscVS0vtbw).

 You will write all the programs along with the presenter and save each program ready to hand in when you start college in September.